alexander-danilenko/icons8-download-cli/README.md

 - **URL format**: `https://icons8.com/icons/all--style-<STYLE_VALUE>`
 - **Example**: `https://icons8.com/icons/all--style-fluency` → use `fluency` as the style value

-Alternatively, you can browse the complete list of available styles in the [Style values reference](#style-values-reference) section below.
+Alternatively, you can browse the complete list of available styles in the [styles.json](./data/styles.json) file.

 ### ⬇️ Downloading All Styles

+> [!NOTE]
+> Before running scripts below, make sure you have `jq` installed in your system

 The [styles.json](./data/styles.json) file contains all available styles.
 To download all styles automatically, use one of the following commands: